Front Page as end of 2017

 East of Scotland Open Meeting on the 2017 program was cancelled

-SRA Long Range Open
+Scottish Long Range Open

 WARC v Cawdor Crosses Shoot